 Should You Quit Your Day Job and Jump Into Playing the Lottery?

 Playing the Lottery Instead of Working Hard

-Over the years we’ve seen a lot of cases where people got their lives turned around in a blink of an eye thanks to lottery.
-Winners become millionaires and the not so fortunate ones have to settle with a lot less than that.
+Over the years we’ve seen a lot of cases where people got their lives turned around in a blink of an eye thanks to the lottery.
+Winners become millionaires and the not-so-fortunate ones have to settle with a lot less than that.
 The lottery is a game of chance.
-It’s absolutely fine to spend a portion of your disposable income on lottery, but not to an extent where you’re starting to eat away your utility bills money, your rent etc. Quitting your job and investing your time and money in playing the lottery sounds like an idea, but is it a good one?
+It’s absolutely fine to spend a portion of your disposable income on lottery, but not to an extent where you’re starting to eat away your utility bills money, your rent, etc. Quitting your job and investing your time and money in playing the lottery sounds like an idea, but is it a good one?
 We’ll take a look at both sides and see what they have to say.

 Playing the Lottery is not a Profession – It’s a Hobby

-First and foremost, lottery is not a profession; it’s not a job that will pay you the rent and the bills at the end of the month.
+First and foremost, the lottery is not a profession; it’s not a job that will pay you the rent and the bills at the end of the month.
 As I said earlier, this is a game and it depends a lot on chance.
-With an appropriate play style and clear cut strategy, there’s a way to increase your odds of winning.
-If you’re already having a tough time performing well at your work station because of lottery you’re already in trouble.
+With an appropriate play style and a clear-cut strategy, there’s a way to increase your odds of winning.
+If you’re already having a tough time performing well at your workstation because of the lottery you’re already in trouble.
 Sure the lottery can bring you some big cash prizes, but what happens if you enter a losing spree?
 Who will buy food to put in the fridge?
 Who is going to pay your rent?

 You should balance your playtime with your work schedule.
-There’s a time and a place for everything if you put in some extra effort in completing both “task” so to speak.
+There’s a time and a place for everything if you put in some extra effort in completing both “tasks” so to speak.
 There are ways that will reduce the time you spend playing the lottery without reducing the volume.